 I married my husband Chris Willis in 1990, and we had two sons by 1994.
 In 2002 our eldest was in 5th grade and had to do a family tree project for school.
 He cared less about this project—and I cared more about it—than seemed reasonable, and I have been working on “it” ever since, almost every day, even on vacation.

-Making up for several family tree disappointments are hundreds of interesting discoveries, including direct connections to Jamestown, the Mayflower, Dutch Manhattan, the Salem Witch Trials, over 30 Revolutionary War soldiers (including one Loyalist), some 18th century swashbuckling New York City sea captains, early pioneers in Kentucky, Tennessee, Mississippi and Texas, Civil War soldiers, the first French settlers in Quebec and the trees in Killarney National Park.
+Though we have had to lop off some branches and cut out some drama, I have made hundreds of interesting discoveries, including direct connections to Jamestown, the Mayflower, Dutch Manhattan, the Salem Witch Trials, over 30 Revolutionary War soldiers (including a couple Loyalists), some 18th century swashbuckling New York City sea captains, early pioneers in Kentucky, Tennessee, Mississippi and Texas, Civil War soldiers on both sides, and the first French settlers in Quebec.
 Looking at collateral relatives—I try to research to the second cousin level—there are connections to the Gold Rush, the Mormon Trail, the Great Exhibition of 1851, and the Opium Wars.

 Every once in a while I wonder if I am wasting an enormous amount of time on all this.
 Everyone needs a hobby, but maybe nobody needs an obsession unless it does some real good in the world.
 But if there is one thing that is true about all of my close relatives alive today it is that we are people with obsessions.
-Studebakers or Triumphs, orchids or wildflowers, horses or spiders—every person in my family has at least two passions.
+Studebakers or Triumphs, orchids or wildflowers, horses or spiders, opera or jazz—every person in my family has at least two consuming passions.
 (My other one is habitat gardening).
 So maybe I can’t help it.